You made a plan, but as you proceed many new requirements are added. Finally, you end up with something entirely new.

 - Establish a robust change control system.

-Following are a few causes of gold plating:
+The following are a few causes of gold plating:

 How to Avoid Gold Plating

-Avoiding Gold Plating is easier than avoiding scope creep.
+Avoiding gold plating is easier than avoiding scope creep.
 Below are a few guidelines to help you avoid gold plating: